zihengjackchen/zihengjackchen.com/content/projects/traffic.md

 [Source (GitHub)](https://github.com/zihengjackchen/TE360/tree/main/Final%20Project)

 [Results](https://github.com/zihengjackchen/TE360/blob/main/Final%20Project/Presentables/TE360%20Final%20Project%20Report.pdf)

-#### Contribution
-- Conducted a comprehensive analysis of traffic conditions in Chicago over the last three years using datasets from the Chicago Data Portal
-- Investigated the impact of business density on traffic quality, specifically focusing on congestion and the number of crashes as key criteria
-- Utilized datasets such as "Chicago Traffic Tracker - Congestion Estimates by Regions" and "Traffic Crashes - Crashes" to assess congestion levels and crash occurrences
-- Examined congestion patterns throughout the day in regions between home and the city, providing insights into peak traffic times
-- Contributed to the understanding of traffic dynamics in Chicago, offering valuable information for route planning and assisting newcomers in selecting offices with lower traffic accessibility.
-- Demonstrated proficiency in data analysis, leveraging datasets with latitude and longitude information, including "Chicago Traffic Tracker - Historical Congestion Estimates by Region - 2018-Current" and "Business Licenses"

 #### Problem Statement
 The traffic in Chicago is terrible, at least that's what I was told.
 Like many other metropolitans, there are countless cars on the already ancient and narrow roads, and pedestrians are everywhere, making the driving condition even worse.
 As a result, aggressive drivers are commonplace.
 However, For the weeks that I worked in the city, I could not find any evidence to support the previous statement.
 Specifically, when I went out to a restaurant for lunch on a workday, I did not notice the overflowing amount of cars on